Know Your Rights

 Visit Oregon Law Help’s directory of nonprofit legal services or contact the Oregon State Bar’s Lawyer Referral Service to find assistance in your area with other legal issues including housing, custody, divorce, employment, victim’s rights, and more.

-Update as of Oct.
-15, 2019: Federal judges have stopped the new Public Charge Rule from going into effect across the whole country.
+Update as of December 11, 2019: There is still a nationwide injunction issued by a federal judge that blocks the new public charge rule from going into effect.
 This means the new rule did not start on October 15, 2019 and that public charge rules in the United States have not changed.
-The Webinar for Oregon Service Providers, which aired on October 8, 2019 still provides accurate information about public charge except that the rule did not go into effect on October 15, and is not yet in effect as of the date of this Update.
+Although some of the court decisions that blocked the new Public Charge rules from going into effect have changed, there is still one federal judge that has blocked the new rule from going into effect anywhere in the country, including Oregon.
+The first Webinar for Oregon Service Providers, which aired on October 8, still provides accurate information about public charge, except that the rule did not go into effect on October 15 and is still not in effect as of the date of this Update.
 Check back here often for on-going updates about public charge.

 Oregon Fact Sheet on Public Charge:

 Public Charge Webinar/Slides